 Animals that Eat Grass

 Here are some of the more well-known animals that eat grass.
-Some of these animals are grazers and eat lots of grass, while others will eat grass as well as a variety of other plants and plant-based foods.
+Some of these animals are animals that only eat grass, called grazers, while others will eat grass as well as a variety of other plants and plant-based foods.
 (Learn more about herbivores at Herbivores – A Guide to Plant-Eating Animals)

 Cows are animals that graze and eat a lot of grass.
 They do browse as well and eat plants.
 A full-grown cow can eat 25-30 pounds of grass per day.